Claudio Maldonado: Flamengo

 On August 27, 2009, Flamengo signed a 1-year contract with Maldonado.
 His debut for his new club was as a substitute in a 3-0 win against Santo André, but since his second match became a first team player.
 In his first ten matches Flamengo did not suffer any goals, nine of those playing along with Álvaro which signed with Flamengo at the same time, proving his was back at his high level.
 He scored his first goal for Flamengo after just few matches on November 8 against Atlético Mineiro.
 His good moment made Chile national team coach Marcelo Bielsa call him up to national team after a period absent.
 But his return to national team, on November 17 against Slovakia, wasn't as expected, Maldonado played well as a starter, although in the second half he suffered a serious injury in his left knee ligaments leaving out of the fields for four months.
 Maldonado signed a new 6-month contract in August 2010 and a 2-year contract in January 2011.

+Coaching career

+In 2018, Maldonado started his coaching journey as an assistant coach to Héctor Tapia at Colo-Colo, the club where he began his professional career and retired from three years prior.
+He followed Tapia to Real Garcilaso in 2019.
+In 2020, he joined Maurício Barbieri as his assistant coach at CSA, continuing to work together at Red Bull Bragantino and later at Vasco da Gama.
+In 2024, he followed him to Mexican club Juárez.